 It was only during my research that I came across the Sirui range of monopods which had a feature that piqued my interest…three feet at the base.

-This is the mid to high-end monopod in the range as it is made of carbon fibre and with head attached, rises to around 6 and a half feet.
-Aluminium versions are available at a slightly cheaper cost but they are a bit heavier so I opted to pay more for the comfort factor.
+This is the mid to high-end monopod in the range as it is made of carbon fibre.
+With a tripod head attached, it rises to around 6 and a half feet.
+Aluminium versions are available at a slightly cheaper cost but they are a bit heavier.
+I opted to pay more for the comfort factor.